Kadisatou/Similar-States-Option-Pricing/3_Model/methodology.md

 \hat C_{T+1} = C_{p_1+1}
 $$

-The future price estimate is directly obtained from the historical analogue.
+The unadjusted future price estimate is directly obtained from the historical analogue.

 ---